Dementia Rates Are Declining in the United States

-There are currently more than 5 million people who suffer from Alzheimer’s in the United States.
-And, that number is projected to double as baby boomers age over the next 20 years.
+There are currently more than five million people who suffer from Alzheimer’s disease in the United States.
+This number is projected to double as baby boomers age over the next 20 years.
 So, any decrease in the incidence will be helpful.

 Caring for people with dementia can be a tremendous emotional and financial burden.
-The Rand Corporation has estimated that the financial costs of dementia in the United States range from $159 to $215 billion each year with other research estimating that Medicare covers about $11 billion.
+The Rand Corporation has estimated that the financial costs of dementia in the United States range from $159 to $215 billion each year.

 What a Dementia Rate Decline Could Mean to Your Retirement Healthcare Expenditures